Line-Tied Flux Rope Relaxation and Reconnection: A 3D Kinetic Case Study: Simulation Results

 We may similarly estimate the paramagnetic contribution.
 As the magnetized electrons carrying the rope current follow field lines, they adopt an azimuthal component due to the spiraling of the field lines, i.e. $\vec{J}'=-en_rV_{0_e}\hat{b}$.
 Taking the azimuthal component and integrating as in Eq. \ref{eq:diamagnetic}, we find, for a single rope carrying total current $I$,

 giving a total central paramagnetic/diamagnetic contribution of

 To verify this model, we performed a series of two-dimensional, single rope simulations in the $x$-$y$ plane at 25 different values of $I$ ranging from $\qty{100}{\ampere}$ to $\qty{1250}{\ampere}$.
-Fig. \ref{fig:current_scan} shows the central magnetic field perturbation after initial relaxation occurs in these simulations and compares them with the predicted perturbation from Eq. \ref{eq:paradia} based on the simulation initial conditions.
+Fig. \ref{fig:current_scan} shows the central magnetic field perturbation after initial relaxation occurs in these simulations and compares them with the predicted perturbation from Eq. \ref{eq:paradia} based on the simulation initial conditions, showing strong agreement.
 The transition from diamagnetism at low current to paramagnetism at high current occurs when $\delta B$ switches signs, at a total discharge current of $I\approx\qty{600}{\ampere}$ in simulations, compared to $I\approx\qty{550}{\ampere}$ from Eq. \ref{eq:paradia}.
-We take the strong agreement between the simulations and analytic model as evidence that our interpretation of this effect is correct.